delmic/odemis/doc/develop/microscope.rst

 Actuators:
  * stage: Moves the sample.
 It can have up to 3 linear axes (x, y, z) and 3 rotational axes (rx, ry, rz).
  * ebeam-focus: Changes the focus position of the e-beam.
 It has one axis: z.
  * chamber: Manages the pressure and/or sample loading.
-It must have a "pressure" axis.
+It must have a "vacuum" axis to switch between the different vacuum states.
+   If it also has a sensor to read the actual pressure, it should be provided on the .pressure VA.
  * pinhole: To change the size of the pinhole in a confocal microscope.
 It has one axis: d.
  * sem-stage: The stage of the DELPHI that moves the (whole) sample holder.
  * align: Alignment actuator for the SECOM and DELPHI microscopes.